Explore beyond the city!

 While you’re there, make sure you visit the bathroom to check out the view too.
 There are special glass windows that face out within the stalls!
 Now, that’s surely something you don’t hear about or see every day.

 There are several ways to get to N Seoul Tower, the most popular being the cable car or by bus.
-For convenience and comfort, you can simply Klook exclusive N Seoul Tower combo with transfers from Myeongdong.
+For convenience and comfort, you can simply opt for the Klook exclusive N Seoul Tower combo with transfers from Myeongdong.

 Watch the popular Nanta Show in Myeongdong